 From the start of Ghislaine Maxwell’s federal trial, defense attorney Bobbi Sternheim has proclaimed the charges against Ghislaine Maxwell are for child abuse crimes committed by deceased financier Jeffrey Epstein, not his client, stating, “…she is not Jeffrey Epstein.”

-They called Dr. Elizabeth Loftus to the stand on defense’s first day in an attempt to discredit Jeffrey Epstein’s and Ghislaine Maxwell’s accusers, by claiming that recollections cannot be trusted.
-Below, Los Angeles child abuse attorney, Michael Ehline covers the salient facts and procedure thus far in the case.
+They called Dr. Elizabeth Loftus to the stand on the defense’s first day to discredit Jeffrey Epstein’s and Ghislaine Maxwell’s accusers by claiming that recollections cannot be trusted.
+Below, Los Angeles child abuse attorney Michael Ehline covers the salient facts and procedure thus far in the case.

 Maxwell, 59, has pleaded not guilty to charges that prosecutors claim to demonstrate that she and Epstein were “partners in crime.”
 The defense responded by arguing that she is being used as a scapegoat for 66-year-old Jeffrey Epstein, who allegedly hanged himself in his Manhattan jail cell in 2019 while awaiting his own sex trafficking trial.

 According to the New York Post, before he pleaded guilty to a sex crime involving a minor in Florida in 2008, Jeffrey Epstein hosted lavish parties with high-profile personalities, including former Presidents Donald Trump and Bill Clinton, and Britain’s Prince Andrew.
 He also socialized with Maxwell, worth hundreds of millions of dollars.

 The federal trial against Maxwell is expected to last about six weeks.
 The sex-related charges against Maxwell will be the focus of this trial.
 She will be tried for perjury individually rather than about the other sexual abuse charges.